hummingbot/hummingbot/documentation/docs/support.md

 **We will never initiate direct messages to our users.** If a random user imitating the core team or any of the community members sends you a DM don't hesitate to report it in our official Discord channel.

 !!! note
-    Currently, our Discord server and WeChat(Chinese) are the only officially-supported online Hummingbot community.
+    Currently, our Discord server and WeChat (Chinese) are the only officially-supported online Hummingbot community.
 We do not maintain any other communities on Telegram, Slack, or other applications.
-Please beware that any such communities (except for the official Hummingbot Discord and WeChat(Chinese)) may be scams.
+Please beware that any such communities (except for the official Hummingbot Discord and WeChat may be scams.

 ### Github